NayaKSmitha21/NayaKSmitha21/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/smitha-n-11a232221)

 Welcome to my GitHub profile!
-I'm a passionate Software Developer who loves solving problems, exploring Machine Learning, and has a keen interest in web development.
+I'm a passionate Software Developer who loves problem solving, exploring Machine Learning, and has a keen interest in web development.

 ---